CodeChron/fullstack-js-preview-docs/delete_a_note.md

 	label: React.PropTypes.string.isRequired
 }
 ```
-Discuss: will likely want to have many button types, eg text button, icon button.
+Discuss: Why not "Button"?, will likely want to have many button types, eg text button, icon button.

 ## Add delete as an optional list feature